xuehui2014/The-genetic-architecture-of-the-human-cerebellar-subregions/README.md

-# Deep-learning-segmentation-enables-enhanced-genetic-discovery-of-the-cerebellar-substructure-volumes
+# The genetic architecture of the human cerebellar subregions
-Code for Deep-learning segmentation enables enhanced genetic discovery of the cerebellar substructure volumes compared to atlas-based registration method
+Code for The genetic architecture of the human cerebellar subregions

 ## Imaging process
 Cerebellum segmentation by CerebNet (https://github.com/panania-entelai/FastSurfer-v2.1.2)